 Ways I’m available to help BIPOC and women in tech:

-- Write a blurb or foreward for your book.
+Write a blurb or foreword for your book.
 Until I wrote a book, I didn’t realize how cumbersome it can be to find folks to blurb or write a foreward for them!
 I’m glad to do either, although they both require sufficient time to complete.

 These lists aren’t comprehensive, but I hope by being explicit about what I’m available to do then folks will feel more comfortable reaching out,